vecnavium-pm-pl/VecnaLeaderboards/README.md

 # Features

 - Ability to create all sorts leaderboard types such as kills and more to come

 - Being able to see others and your own player stats by using /stats

 - Kill streaks announcements supported

-- Top kill streaks
+- Top kill streaks leaderboard

-- Player levels based on kills and rewards
+- Player levels & rewards based on kill amounts.

+- Levels Player Statistics

 More coming soon!